matrix-org/matrix-spec-proposals/specification/modules/dm.rst

 and values are lists of room ID strings of the 'direct' rooms for that user ID.

 When creating a room, the ``is_direct`` flag may be specified to signal to the invitee that this is a direct chat.
-See
+See `POST /_matrix/client/%CLIENT_MAJOR_VERSION%/createRoom`_.
-`GET /_matrix/client/unstable/initialSync`_.
 This flag appears as ``is_direct`` in the member event: see `m.room.member`_.

 {{m_direct_event}}